MENTAL HEALTH

 At that time, there was no social media, no Netflix to stream, and no AI to consult with, but it was the height of direct-to-consumer advertising for pharmaceutical companies, and as a result, self-diagnosing and pharmaceutical use was on the rise.

-I spent my workdays in and out of mental health centers and psychiatrists’ offices across two states promoting products for depression, schizophrenia, bipolar, and ADHD, and later with another of the world’s largest pharmaceutical companies promoting medications for Multiple Sclerosis and Parkinson’s Disease.
+I spent my workdays in and out of psychiatry offices and mental health centers across two states promoting products for depression, schizophrenia, bipolar, and ADHD, and later in Neurology offices with another top pharmaceutical company promoting medications for Multiple Sclerosis and Parkinson’s Disease.

 I spent nearly a decade studying the brain, the mind, and the nervous system.

-While I delivered resources, medication samples, branded office supplies, and many staff meals, I also learned to read medical studies, pick out key selling points, and gain access to busy clinics.
+While I delivered resources, medication samples, branded office supplies, and many staff meals, I also learned to read medical studies, pick out key selling points, gain access to busy clinics, and change people’s minds.

-Thanks to Television and magazine advertisements, powerful marketing messages, and budgets with deep pockets, three of the five medications that I sold during my career were “blockbusters,” a title given to medications that generate over $1 billion in sales annually.
+Thanks to television and magazine advertisements, powerful marketing messages, and budgets from deep pockets, three of the five medications that I sold during my career were “blockbusters,” a title given to medications that generate over $1 billion in sales annually.

 For a short time, I helped train new sales associates, and I enjoyed the challenges and rewards of working in sales, twice winning “Sales Specialist of the Year” for exceeding company goals.